-So that the public can be informed of the Council's actions, we notify the media and other interested parties about our meetings.
-Meeting notices, agendas and minutes are also posted on the City's website.
-All regular session City Council meetings are virtually accessible via Zoom and streamed live on the City's Facebook page as they occur.
-Citizens may also go to the City's website at any time to view meeting schedules, notices, and minutes of the City Council.
+- Meeting notices, agendas and minutes are posted on the City's website. - All regular session City Council meetings are virtually accessible via Zoom and streamed live on the City's Facebook page as they occur.

 Requesting Presentations to City Council